WICG/media-feeds/security-privacy-questionnaire.md

 11. Does this specification allow an origin some measure of control over a user agent’s native UI?

 Yes, the feature allows a site to show content from these feeds in the user agent's UI.
-However, a user will have the option of switching them on/off.
+However, a user will have the option of switching them on/off at an individual feed level.
+The user agent will collect a feature level consent that tells the user that periodic background fetch is occuring.
+For feeds discovered after the feature level consent is collected, we will show a popup notification when the user opens the feature which will let them know that this is occuring and provide a mechanism to disable it.

 12. What temporary identifiers might this this specification create or expose to the web?